However, those old and fast rules have had to give way to the realities of modern life and rightly so, too.

 Your wedding invitations are the first impression guests will have of your celebration.
 They should convey the who, when and where details of the day, while offering a sneak peek of your wedding aesthetic.
 Wedding invitations should detail all essential wedding info; who’s getting married, who’s hosting, and where and when the ceremony and reception will take place.

 In the past, it was relatively easy.
-An invitation would be extended from the bride’s family (or occasionally the bride and groom’s family if they were both footing the bill), requesting the pleasure of the company of…
+An invitation would be extended from the bride’s family (or occasionally the bride and groom’s family) requesting the pleasure of the company of….

 With this in mind, we’ve put together a few top tips which we hope will put an end to your wording worries!

 So here are some Little Paper Shop top tips for your wedding invitation wording…

 What is the traditional wording used in wedding invitations?